Rod Woodson: 1997

 On July 17, 1997, the San Francisco 49ers signed Woodson to a three-year contract.
 Head coach Steve Mariucci named Woodson a starting cornerback on the 49ers' depth chart to begin the regular season, opposite Darnell Walker.
 On September 14, 1997, Woodson recorded two combined tackles, forced a fumble, and made a career-high three interceptions off passes by Saints' quarterback Danny Wuerffel during a 33–7 victory against the New Orleans Saints in week 2.
 In week 10, he collected a season-high eight combined tackles in the 49ers' 17–10 victory against the Dallas Cowboys.
-He started in all 16 games in 1997 and recorded 46 combined tackles, three interceptions, and a forced fumble.
+He started in 14 games in 1997 and recorded 48 combined tackles, three interceptions, and a forced fumble.

 The San Francisco 49ers finished first in the NFC West with a 13–3 record and earned a first round bye.
 They defeated the Minnesota Vikings 38–22 in the NFC Divisional Round.
-The following week, Woodson made four combined tackles as the 49ers were defeated by the Green Bay Packers 23–10.
+The following week, Woodson made four combined tackles as the 49ers were defeated by the defending Super Bowl champion Green Bay Packers 23–10.
 On February 9, 1998, the San Francisco 49ers cut Woodson and former Steelers' teammate Kevin Greene in an effort to free up salary cap space.

 Baltimore Ravens

 1998

 On February 21, 1998, the Baltimore Ravens signed Woodson to a three-year, $5.70 million contract that includes a signing bonus of $3 million.
 Woodson was reunited with Ravens' defensive coordinator Marvin Lewis who was a linebacker coach for the Pittsburgh Steelers.

 Head coach Ted Marchibroda named Woodson a starting cornerback to begin the regular season, alongside Duane Starks.
 On September 4, 1998, it was reported that Woodson entered stage 1 of the league's substance abuse program after refusing to take a drug test the previous month.
 It was reported that Woodson became infuriated after he was randomly selected to take a drug test on two consecutive days.
 His refusal automatically counted as a failed test although he subsequently relented and passed the test the next day.

 On September 13, 1998, Woodson recorded a season-high 11 combined tackles, made two interceptions, and returned one for a touchdown during a 24–10 win at the New York Jets in week 2.
-Woodson intercepted a pass by Jets'quarterback Glenn Foley, that was intended for wide receiver Dedric Ward, and returned it for a 60-yard touchdown in the fourth quarter.
+Woodson intercepted a pass by Jets' quarterback Glenn Foley, that was intended for wide receiver Dedric Ward, and returned it for a 60-yard touchdown in the fourth quarter.
 On November 8, 1998, Woodson made five combined tackles and returned an interception for a touchdown during the Ravens' 13–10 win against the Oakland Raiders.
 Woodson intercepted a pass by Raiders' quarterback Donald Hollas, that was intended for wide receiver Tim Brown, and returned it for an 18-yard touchdown in the first quarter.
 He started in all 16 games in 1998 and recorded 88 combined tackles, six interceptions, and two touchdowns.
 On December 28, 1998, the Baltimore Ravens fired head coach Ted Marchibroda after the Ravens finished the season with a 6–10 record.